helios-network/helios-core/docs/docs/develop/guides/injective-101/create-a-frontend.md

 ## Building a Web Interface

 We've interacted with our contract through the Injective CLI, but this is not ideal for most dApp users.
 A web UI can provide a much better experience!
-Rather than sending transaction messages through `injectived`, we can abstract away the complexity and provide the user with two buttons—one to increment the count, and one to reset the count.
+Rather than sending transaction messages through `heliades`, we can abstract away the complexity and provide the user with two buttons—one to increment the count, and one to reset the count.

 <div style={{textAlign: 'center'}}>
   <img src="/img/Counter_website.png" />